sloth-guy/Scrum/Scrum/MOC - Scrum Team.md

 	- **respect** for each other to be capable, independent people
 	- **courage** to work tough roblems

-The team members learn and explore these values as they work with the scrum [[MOC - events]] and [[MOC - Artifacts]].
+The team members learn and explore these values as they work with the scrum [[MOC - events]] and [[MOC - artifacts]].
 When a Scrum team embody these Values the [[pillars]] come to live building trust.